siddas27/CenterNet-HarDNet/README.md

 ## Highlights

-- **Simple Algorithm:** Object as a point is simple and elegant, it models an object as a single point -- the center point of its bounding box.
+- **Simple Algorithm:** Object as a point is a simple and elegant approach for object detections, it models an object as a single point -- the center point of its bounding box.

-- **Simple Network:** A U-shape HarDNet-85 + Sum-to-1 layer normalization comprise the whole network.
-There is NO dilationa nor deformable convlution being used.
+- **Simple Network:** A U-shape HarDNet-85 with Conv3x3, ReLU, bilinear interpolation upsampling, and Sum-to-1 layer normalization comprise the whole network.
+There is NO dilation/deformable convolution, nor any novel activation function being used.

 - **Efficient:** CenterNet-HarDNet85 model achieves *42.4* COCO mAP while running at *38* FPS on an Nvidia GTX-1080Ti GPU.